[photo credit: @thedarlingassembly]

 Hiya!
 How are you all doing?

 Me?
 Oh, I’m fine.
-I feel like I’m one mental breakdown away from doing a 2007 Britney and shave my head, but other than that, I’m fine!! 🤡
+I feel like I’m one mental breakdown away from absolutely losing my shit – but aren’t we all?! 🤡

-Not much to report other than I’ve decided to pick up my blog and document my mundane life where my days consists of answering emails, spraying the flat with Dettol, disinfecting everything, and washing my hands repeatedly.
+So there isn’t much to report other than I’ve decided to write and document my mundane life where my days consists of answering emails, spraying the flat obsessively with Dettol, and washing my hands repeatedly.
 Repeatedly.

 I don’t even know where I’m going with this blogpost but on days where I feel like I’m going barking mad, I’ve always found comfort in my blog.
 Right now, more than ever, it’s the distraction I need.
-It makes my time go so quickly and it diverts my attention from the overwhelming world of social media.
-Twitter is a horror show at the minute and it’s not healthy for me to be scrolling.
+When focussed on something, it makes time go quickly and it diverts my attention from the overwhelming world of social media.
+Twitter is a horror show at the minute and it’s not healthy to be scrolling endlessly.

 Working from home